browserengineering/book/book/invalidation.md

 If you've heard [Phil Karlton's saying][quote-originates] that "the two hardest problems in computer science are cache invalidation and naming things", you know that managing more and more dirty flags explodes complexity.
-Phil worked at Netscape (officially as "[Principal Curmudgeon][curmudgeon]") so I like to imagine him saying that quote while talking about layout invalidation.
+Phil worked at Netscape at one point (officially as "[Principal Curmudgeon][curmudgeon]") so I like to imagine him saying that quote while talking about layout invalidation.
 :::